nexryai/webstorm-sandbox/README.md

+# WebStorm Sandbox
+Sandboxed and secure WebStorm environment powered by Wayland and Docker

 ## Motivation
 The risk of supply-chain attacks targeting developers has risen sharply in recent years, making it no longer safe to run `npm install` in a local environment.
 npm packages can easily compromise browser cookies and other local sensitive information.
 This is no longer a theoretical threat, but a real-world phenomenon.